On the Poincar\'e's generating function and the symplectic mid-point rule: Introduction

-In order to produce symplectic integrators, a study of the structure of Liouvillian forms with constant coefficients has been achieved in \cite{Jim15a}.
-The main result is that all the one step implicit symplectic integrators are given by the mid-point rule plus a Hamiltonian component which vanishes in the limit $h\to 0$, where $h$ is the time step.
-Consequently, it is necessary to study the Poincar\'e's form, \emph{i.e.} the differential of the so called Poincar\'e's generating function, for comparing its structure with the differential form related to the mid-point rule.
-We develop this analysis by applying the method of Liouvillian forms \cite{Jim15a} to Poincar\'e's differential form, with a set of remarks in order to clarify some misunderstandings about both objects.
-In addition, we find a non-trivial family of Liouvillian forms (on the product phase space) associated to the mid-point rule.
+A remarkable result is that we can construct symplectic integrators adapted to any well posed Hamiltonian problem, since we can associate a Liouville vector field to any regular level hypersurface of a Hamiltonian function.
+This is a classical problem in the interface of contact and symplectic geometry \cite{HZ12}.
+By symplectic duality, we can associate a Liouvillian form to the system, and consequently a symplectic integrator.
+This association is locally defined on a prescribed hypersurface level and it defines a linear bundle whose dimension depends on the symmetries of the Hamiltonian.
+If the Hamiltonian system have not other first integral than the Hamiltonian function, then it is a real line bundle (dimension 1).
+In other case, we have a group of symmetries $G$ acting in a Hamiltonian way on the level surfaces and the bundle is related with the corresponding momentum map.
+This point of view has not been developped for the moment.

+Liouvillian forms let us associate: 1) Hamiltonian systems, 2) Liouville vector fields, and 3) symplectic maps.
+In particular, we are interested in the relation between Liouvillian forms and symplectic maps.
 In contrast to the claim found in the papers of Kang and his collaborators, our results associate the differential of the Poincar\'e's generating function to the identity map.
-This is not a surprise since both mid-point rule and Poincar\'e's differential form belong to different families of minimizers of the action integral.
+This is not a surprise since this is the original goal of Poincar\'e.
+Moreover, the mid-point rule and the Poincar\'e's differential form belong to different families of minimizers of the action integral.
 Indeed, the mid-point rule minimizes the action along a path with different fixed boundary points.
-Meanwhile Poincar\'e's differential form minimizes the action integral along a periodic closed path with prescribed fixed period $T>0$, characterized on a Poincar\'e's section by a fixed point.
-We interpret this result using the original hypotheses stated by Poincar\'e in \cite{Poi99}.
+Meanwhile Poincar\'e's differential form minimizes the action integral along a periodic closed path with prescribed fixed period $T>0$, characterized on a Poincar\'e's section by a fixed point \cite{Poi99}.

+The goal of this communication is to understand the structure of Poincar\'e's generating function in the canonical coordinates of the product manifold showing that its structure is completely different to the Liouvillian form producing the mid point rule.